 - snowcat roads, road-banks or cut-banks;

-- collision with fences, snow grooming equipment, snowcats, snowmobiles or other vehicles, equipment or structures;
+- collision with natural or man-made objects including bridges, fences, snow making equipment, snow grooming equipment, snowcats, snowmobiles or other vehicles, equipment or structures;

 - collision with other persons;